 - Are devices be mounted on carts, or will they be mostly stationary?

-Besides looking at the physical planning aspect, you also need to look at the network administration side of it.
+- Besides looking at the physical planning aspect, you also need to look at the network administration side.

 - Do you need on-premise on cloud administration?